maciejWojciechowski99/HYDRAPP/readme.md

 # HYDRAPP

-Simple tool to count a drink glass of water per day.
+Simple tool to count drink glass of water per day.

 ## How to use it?